 Houston Marijuana Defense Lawyer

 Marijuana is a commonly used drug in Texas.
-Like many other drugs, however, it is considered a controlled substance under Texas law – which means that it is generally illegal to use, possess, deliver, sell, or grow it.
-Although recreational marijuana consumption and possession has been made legal in some states, it is still illegal in Texas, and getting caught with it can lead to significant penalties.
+Like many other drugs, however, it is considered a controlled substance under state law – which means that it is generally illegal to use, possess, deliver, sell, or grow it.

 If you have been arrested for a marijuana-related offense, it is important to act quickly in the interest of your defense.
 When you contact The Law Offices of Jed Silverman, our Houston marijuana crime attorneys will do everything in their power to help you keep a criminal conviction off of your record.
 That means taking the extra measures to build the strongest case possible for your defense.

 Give our Houston marijuana lawyers a call today at (713) 597-2221 to get started on your defense.
 Initial consultations are FREE and confidential.